learn-academy-2023-hotel/week-3-assessment-SLaBrutte/interview-questions.md

 Your answer: Yarn is a package manager.

-Researched answer: Yarn is a package manager that allows people to use and share developers code around the world.
+Researched answer: Yarn is a package manager that encompasses Node.js and allows people to use and share developers code around the world.
+It was created by Sebastian McKenzie of Meta.

 3. What is the difference between state values and props in React?